quinn-dougherty/wizards/README.md

 Wizards is an implementation of something like the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) or the
-[resident matching service](https://www.carms.ca/), which differs crucially because only one class of objects has preferences.
+[resident matching service](https://www.carms.ca/), which differs crucially because, for us, only one class of objects has preferences.
 In addition, there are various customizations built on top of it, but at its core the solver is inspired by those problem.